RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 3.md

 ### Question # 81 -	Mike has become aware of a certificate’s private key that has been exposed as part of an incident.
 What should Mike do first to limit the potential impact of the exposure?
 A. 	Immediately issue a new certificate and securely transmit it to the user.
-B.	Immediately revoke the certificate and add it to the certificate revocation list.
+B.	**Immediately revoke the certificate and add it to the certificate revocation list**.
 C.	Search for all locations of the certificate to understand what impact its exposure may have.
 D.	Interview the user or owner to identify why the certificate was exposed.

 Answer: B

-### [important] Question # 82 -	Dan’s DLP deployment has been experiencing false positives when keying on pattern matching, resulting in extra work for his organization’s security team.
+### Question # 82 -	Dan’s DLP deployment has been experiencing false positives when keying on pattern matching, resulting in extra work for his organization’s security team.
 What can he do to best improve the DLP’s performance if the DLP is currently relying on pattern matching as the primary means of identifying sensitive information?
 A. 	Tag data with its sensitivity level.
 B.	Apply a data lifecycle and delete unneeded data to reduce the data being monitored.
 C.	Classify data based on a classification scheme.